PROPOSAL ACCEPTED: Wells Art Contemporary 2025

 May 2025 (11 years later)

-Recently, I had started to paint again and as a consequence, an accumulation of leftover remnants of canvas and linen became evident once more.
+Recently, I had started to paint again and as a consequence, an accumulation of leftover remnants of canvas and linen became components of making once more.
 The renewed version of wound objects began as a slow build.
 It happened when I had a lull in the studio and my mind happened to direct itself in that direction.
 There was no particular objective, no end result and no thoughts of whether this was to become a work of worth.
-It was only when I took what I had at the time to a critique session, with a box as a means of displaying the objects, that I began to believe it could be taken seriously as a piece of work.
+It was only when I took what I had at the time to a critique session, with a box lying around in the studio, that I began to believe it could be taken seriously as a piece of work.
+The inclination from the group was it was complete as it was shown, contained within the lip of the upturned box.
+The box was a contingent component to the reading of the work and if it continued beyond the perimeter it would read as something else.
+And I agree… but then an opportunity to apply to the Wells Art Contemporary took the work on a journey beyond the box.